hmuchalski/hmuchalski.github.io/team.md

 ### Christopher C. Dillon, MS Chemistry

 Chris graduated with a B.S. degree in chemistry from Fresno State in 2018.
 His undergraduate research (in HMLab) focused on development of gold(I)-catalyzed synthesis of benzo[b]thiophenes.
 In 2019--2021 he conducted his thesis research in our lab focusing on gold(I)-catalyzed synthesis of benzofurans.
 After successful defense of his theses, Chris joined the lab at USDA (Parlier).
-In 2022 he took a job as Environmental Scientist with California Department of Food and Agriculture.
+In 2022 he took a job as Environmental Scientist with California Department of Food and Agriculture and recently transition to the CA Department of Toxic Substance Control.

 ### Quang Le, MS Chemistry